 If you camp or hike on a regular basis, you probably already own one of these.
 But for those of you who don’t this should be one of your first purchases.
 In addition to cutting things, a sturdy blade can come in handy as a tool for any number of things.
 Some even have the capability of being used as a strike for lighting a fire when you don’t have matches.
 To find the best survival knife for your needs, check out Amazon.com or other online resources.
 User reviews are a great place to learn about how they hold up in the real world under tough conditions.

 Once you have a knife, don’t neglect it.
 You’ll want to be able to keep it sharp and in top condition.
-The best knife sharpener for use in an emergency situation is one that is compact, sturdy, and lightweight.
+Check out Make It Sharp for the best knife sharpener to use in an emergency situation.
+Typically it iis one that is compact, sturdy, and lightweight.
 If you’re in the woods for a while, you’re not going to want to carry around something heavy.

 A Reliable Food Source

 Learning about the Paleo Diet has taught me a lot about sustainable food sources.
 Our food sources now may not be available to us if we were to suffer an economic collapse.
-Things like gourmet paleo cookies and other treats that we now enjoy will most likely be a thing of the past.
+Things like gourmet treats and cookies that we now enjoy will most likely be a thing of the past.
+This website has plenty of varieties available now though.
+Quite a few products actually.

 In these circumstances we’ll be forced to find new sources of food.
 Knowing what is edible and what is not will be a major advantage if you have to spend any time in the wilderness.